 Pressed flowers add a touch of elegance and beauty to any decoration or craft.
-From greeting cards to framed art, these dried beauties are versatile and will add a creative touch to any project.
-Did you know they are also so easy to make?!
-Rather than buying them at the local craft store, order a bouquet of your favorite fresh flowers and turn them perfectly pressed flowers with a few simple steps.
+From greeting cards to framed art, these dried beauties are versatile and will add a creative touch to any DIY project.
+Did you know that pressed flowers are also pretty easy to make?
+Rather than buying fake pressed flowers at the local craft store, we’re going to show you how to press your own from fresh flowers in just a few simple steps.

 How To Make Last Minute DIY Pressed Flowers: